 - How to Give: Faculty, staff, and community members can provide donations at any time.
 Set up a payroll deduction to donate or donate online via this form.

 - Travel Assistance to Employees Seeking Care in NYC: If you are needing to travel to New York City for medical care or other emergencies, please contact firstname.lastname@example.org for information about travel assistance.

-The program is administered confidentially through the Office of Human Resources.
+The program is administered confidentially through Human Resources.
 Financial assistance provided through the Fund is intended to assist faculty and staff with immediate, essential expenses by providing one time funds to address the faculty or staff member’s emergency financial challenge.
 The Emergency CARE Fund program is not designed to address ongoing financial challenges and is not a loan that requires the funds to be reimbursed.

 What are the criteria for eligibility? -

 The Emergency CARE Fund uses the following definition of emergency in determining is funding program:

 An emergency is an event of such magnitude as to dislocate people, cause significant damage or destroy homes, or otherwise cause an extraordinary, non-recurring personal catastrophe or crisis, and result in a major financial burden.

 - Floods, hurricanes, winter storms, tornadoes, earthquakes.